chainloop-dev/chainloop/docs/docs/reference/attestations.md

 ```

 ## In a nutshell
 Contract-less and auto-discovery and two features that walk hand by hand.
 They compose a new way of adding pieces of evidences to an existing contract in a frictionless way.
+You can see it in action in our [quickstart](../quickstart.md) guide.